iconengineering/lyons-stormwater-masterplan/docs/alternative-analysis.md

 #### J - Eastern Lyons - Second Avenue Inlets and Storm Sewer

 To ensure no runoff diverts from the Eastern Lyons Watershed, inlets and a storm drain pipe can be installed along 2nd Avenue.
 The storm drain inlets and pipe in combination with curb and gutter would intercept the flow and convey the flow south to Main Street.
+South of Main Street the storm drain would convey runoff to the Second Avenue and Park Street intersection before turning east to the outfall location into the St. Vrain Creek.

 #### K - Lyons Valley Inlet Improvements

 Runoff from the upper portions of the subwatershed sheet flows in a general northeast direction through the subdivision to St. Vrain Creek.
 The storm drain infrastructure installed with the development of Lyons Valley Park Subdivision is a minor drainage system and lacks capacity to convey major storm events.
+This alternative proposes to increases the storm drain along the existing alignment to convey the design flow for the 100-year storm.

 #### L - Lyons Valley South Ditch Improvements